pyatrick666/AccountRegistrationSystem/README.md

-This Is My HighSchoolProject(1hrs project) this contains: login or signup, and
-Save username and password into a new file, and manymore.
+This Is My HighSchoolProject(1hrs project) this contains: login or signup, and it also Saves username and password of each user by creating a new text file named as username.txt inside the folder, and manymore.